skyfox69/jsapi/README.md

   }
 ```

-If the `text` query parameter is not present, it responds with HTTP status
-code 400.

 ### Creating the OpenAPI documentation

-Create the route for your OpenAPI document, for example:
+Create the route for the OpenAPI document, for example:

 ```ruby
   # config/routes.rb